mazzasaverio/dagster-uv-docker-aws/README.md

 - **PDF Text Extraction**: Reads PDF files from local storage or S3 and extracts text using the `unstructured` library.
 - **Structured Data Generation**: Processes extracted text with OpenAI to produce structured JSON data.
-- **PostgreSQL Storage**: Stores structured data in a PostgreSQL database for querying and analysis.
+- **DuckDB Storage**: Store structured data in DuckDB file-based database
 - **Dagster Integration**: Leverages Dagster's software-defined assets (SDAs) for modular pipeline orchestration.
 - **Cloud-Ready**: Supports AWS RDS for PostgreSQL and S3 for storage.
 - **Extensible Design**: Easily add new steps or modify existing ones without disrupting the pipeline.